renpy/renpy/sphinx/source/config.rst

     The default implementation of this uses the narrator character to display a blank line without interacting.

+.. var:: config.enable_language_autodetect = False

+    If true, Ren'Py will attempt to determine the name of the language to use based on the locale of the player's system.
+If successful, this languagfe will be used as the default language.

 .. var:: config.enter_sound = None

     If not None, this is a sound file that is played when entering the